 Make sure you use correct communication port.
 The default port is TCP 5655 but you may change it as well as add multiple ports in the server configuration dialog.

 - Make sure the server is listed and click OK to close the Servers dialog:

 - You must sign in on the server before you can set permissions.
 Enter your server account credentials and click OK:

-- Select the user or group whom you want to grant access to this Host and click OK:
+- Select the user or group whom you want to grant access to this Host and click Select:

 - Select the necessary permissions for the user and click OK:

-In the example above you signed in as the user JohnDoe to set permissions for the same.
+In the example above you signed in as the user JohnDoe to set permissions for the same to access this Host.
 However, you can sign in as any user to set permissions also for any user.
 In subsequent updates special administrator accounts and groups will be added to program functionality.